dave-johnson/ruby_sample_packed_data/README.md

 > ruby app.rb <optional file name>

 This is a list of things that I still would like to do.
-> * Use pointer offsets to parse data rather than array indexes
 > * Change reading of the file to do block reads to handle large sets of data
 > * Create automate test cases